openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 }
 ```

-Next we'll send a request to the Chat completions endpoint via the
+Next, we'll send a request to the Chat completions endpoint via the
 `chat.completions.create()` method in the Node SDK.
 This method takes a
 configuration object as an argument.
 In it, we'll specify three
 properties: